Hot off the press: Our FY25 Australian Salary Guide

 Lots of doctors we work with love earning extra and exploring the country through locum and permanent placements.
 You can find out more about our current job listings on the job search page.

-APRHA registered doctors have lots of opportunities to find permanent and locum work in Australia.
-Kiwi doctors can work in Australia – you'll need to gain APRHA registration, and we can assist you in this process.
+AHPRA registered doctors have lots of opportunities to find permanent and locum work in Australia.
+Kiwi doctors can work in Australia – you'll need to gain AHPRA registration, and we can assist you in this process.
 Doctors who gained their primary medical degree overseas are known as International Medical Graduates (IMGs).
 Ideally, you will have a few years' experience in a comparative health system (like in the UK or Ireland) under your belt.
 There are a few pathways to work in Australia but it's important to note that there are restrictions on where and how you can work.

 Your registration number, a current CV and three references are the essentials of any job application.
 Other paperwork that's commonly required is: